openebs/website/website/src/blogs/2018-11-27-experience-with-openebs-in-this-hacktoberfest.md

 [Tweet](https://twitter.com/proaksh/status/1056212237361115136/photo/1?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1056212237361115136&amp;ref_url=https%3A%2F%2Fblog.openebs.io%2Fmedia%2Fa4ac13e292477c21ec22a988cdcc3daf%3FpostId%3D64b9711a22f5)

-The next issue that I took was to add some features to a Common Integration Testing Framework (CITF) that OpenEBS is planning to use for all of their projects.
+The next issue that I took was to add some features to a Common Integration Testing Framework (CITF) that OpenEBS is planning to use for all of its projects.
 I thought this is difficult to work on since I don’t know how OpenEBS works.
 But the people like Ashutosh, [Prince Rachit](https://medium.com/@princerachit) and [Akash Srivastava](https://medium.com/@srivastavaakash) explained the essential parts of OpenEBS that are required to work on the issue.
 Without completely understanding it, I worked on it.
 And with the help from the community, I could complete the tasks.

 ## Address the review comments properly

 After completing the task, I made a PR.
-People approved the changes, and they asked me to put some screenshot about the feature that I added.
+People approved the changes, and they asked me to put some screenshots about the feature that I added.
 But I was not clear about the kind of screenshot that they needed.
 So, I asked them, and they clarified.
 I made a `GIF` about adding autocompletion in mayactl and added it along with the PR.

 #### `In a community, help others too`